-- Describe the patient's medical history under your care. - Describe the patient's condition and recommended treatment clearly. - o If relevant, discuss unsuccessful attempts at treating the condition. - Discuss alternative treatments considered and why they are inferior or inappropriate.

-(2) Describe why the treatment you recommend is medically necessary.

-A letter simply saying that the service is "medically necessary" without an explanation is often not enough.
-Letters are more effective when they back up that conclusion with clear reasons about why this treatment is necessary.
-For example, a treatment can be medically necessary because it will prevent illness or disability; because it will ameliorate the effects of an illness; because it will allow the patient to maintain maximum functional capacity; or because standard treatments have failed.

-(3) If you can, back up the letter with references.

-- Refer to published medical research indicating the treatment is safe, effective, and/or recommended for the patient's condition. - Point to portions of the patient's medical records that document the condition and/or the positive effect of the treatment. - Refer to any past personal success using this treatment for the condition.

-(4) Be convincing and use an authoritative voice.
+- 1. Use detail. - o Describe the patient's medical history under your care. - o Describe the patient's condition and recommended treatment clearly. - o If relevant, discuss unsuccessful attempts at treating the condition. - o Discuss alternative treatments considered and why they are inferior. - 2.
+Describe why the treatment you recommend is medically necessary. - O A letter simply saying that the service is "medically necessary" without an explanation is often not enough.
+Letters are more effective when they back up that conclusion with clear reasons about why this treatment is necessary. - For example, a treatment can be medically necessary because it will prevent illness or disability; because it will ameliorate the effects of an illness; because it will allow the patient to maintain maximum functional capacity; or because standard treatments have failed. - 3.
+If you can, back up the letter with references. - Refer to published medical research indicating the treatment is safe, effective, and/or recommended for the patient's condition. - o Point to portions of the patient's medical records that document the condition and/or the positive effect of the treatment. - o Refer to any past personal success using this treatment for the condition. - 4.
+Be convincing and use an authoritative voice.